lukenovak/cs3500-software-dev-sp21/Snarl/Planning/observer.md

 }
 ```

-Our Observer will use the same code as our player client to render the current game state.
+Our Observer will use the same rendering code as our player client to render the current game state.
+Because
+the Observer has access to the entire game level, however, they will be able to render the entire level unlike
+the Player Clients.
+For the additional debug info, the Observer window will also render a number of data points
+about the Game overall below the Level.
+If time permits, we would also like to implement a system where clicking
+on a tile or `Actor` displays some information about it specifically, however this feature is time sensitive.

+Note that the call to render the observer's state will be done as a local observer's `callback`.

+For future extensions of the Observer that work over the network, the callback will just need to be changed to
+a function that sends the necessary data over a TCP connection.
+Since the callback determines the action that is
+performed on the game state, we can use the same structure for all sorts of actions, using a render function or sending
+info over the network.